Product adoption metrics: 12 key metrics + how to measure them

 How to measure product adoption metrics

 To measure product adoption, track key user actions and engagement over time using product analytics tools.
-The goal is to understand how users interact with your product—especially during onboarding, feature discovery, and long-term usage.
+The goal is to understand how users interact with your product - especially during onboarding, feature discovery, and long-term usage.

-Here’s how to set up a reliable measurement plan:
+Here is how to set up a reliable measurement plan:

-1. Identify Events to Track
+1. Identify events to track

 Determine the specific user actions that align with each metric.
 For example: